Elbow and arm pain is not usually a sign of anything serious. If it does not go away after a few weeks, contact your GP.

 - has been injured and you heard a snapping noise or your arm has changed shape

-These can be signs of a heart problem (angina), an infection or a broken arm.
+These can be signs of an infection, a broken arm or a heart problem (angina).

-Emergency action required: Call 999 or 112 or go to your nearest emergency department if
+Emergency action required: Call 112 or 999 or go to your nearest emergency department if:

 Causes of elbow and arm pain

-Apart from an injury, these things can cause arm pain.
+Apart from an injury, other things can cause arm pain.

 Do not self-diagnose.
-See your GP if you're worried.
+Contact your GP if you are worried.

 Content supplied by the NHS and adapted for Ireland by the HSE